opulo-inc/docs/content/en/maintenance-upgrades/rev3-vac-interposer/_index.md

 {{< container-image path="IMG_1322.JPG" alt="" >}}
 {{< container-image path="IMG_1327.JPG" alt="" >}}

 7. Check to make sure that the sensor is working properly.
-We'll do this by connecting to the motherboard with your computer and try sending some GCode commands to it.
+We'll do this by connecting to the motherboard with your computer and try sending some GCode commands to it with a GCode sender.
+We recommend using CNCjs.
    - First sensor command: `M3426 G2 C1 I1 A110`
    - Second sensor command: `M3426 G2 C2 I1 A110`

     When at ambient pressure, the response from each sensor should look something like this:

     ```
-    V:
+    V:29800 C:1 G:2 I:1
     ```

     Make sure the `V` value is about 29800.
 Don't worry if it's not exact.
 As long as it's within 500 of 29800, it's an acceptable value.